seyade/company-registration-app-ui-components/README.md

 Also this should be good enough to start integrating.
 Not all components will be 100% there, like the `progress-bar` as it will take some time to do animation, etc.
 But I'll be adding as we go along.

+Please sign up to https://github.ibm.com/new to create a Github account while waiting for Bitbucket to be ready.
+So we can share and update our project.